wp-plugins/talk-wiki-to-me/readme.txt

 The admin page uses AJAX to make changes after any value changes.
 For the radio buttons (i.e. same browser / new browser ), the option is saved as you select the new option.
 For the text fields, the value is saved when you move out away from that control (onblur).
 So to ensure that a setting is saved: radio buttons, select the radio button option and it should be saved; text inputs and text areas, make the change and tab away or select another field.

 Also, the page is written in what I would call 'fragile' AJAX.
 When you click on a new input on the form, a new javascript event is fired even if one is already taking place.
 This is essentially me writing poor code.
 While testing, I found that it took about 300ms for each request to finish, so if you click on options faster than that you run the risk of having an option request not succeed.
-I'll address this in a later update.
+I will address this in a later update.

 = What can I use for a TAG? =